 These rapidly changing market conditions may leave some battery companies going back to the drawing board and asking how to guarantee income over a long period and satisfy investors that it is worth investing hundreds of thousands in the latest battery storage system, without the relatively high revenues that providing FFR has historically guaranteed?

-The opinion of analysts at Aurora, that Open Energi shares, is to turn to other markets for flexibility.
+But it is possible to turn to other markets for flexibility.
 FFR will remain a part of the revenue stream for batteries, and for the fast-acting Demand Side Response (DSR) that makes up most of Open Energi’s FFR portfolio; but being a bit smarter about where, and how, you employ the flexibility at hand can open up a wealth of other revenue streams.
 These, stacked up, provide a stronger business case than FFR alone.

 Open Energi’s new platform, Dynamic Demand 2.0, is designed with exactly this in mind.
 By connecting to distributed energy assets which have inherent flexibility in their electricity consumption or generation, including industrial equipment, electric vehicle charging stations, and of course battery storage systems, it enables businesses to dispatch this flexibility in the most valuable place at any one time.